GNU General Public License: Use of licensed software

 The fifth section of the GPLv3 states that no GPL-licensed code shall be considered an effective "technical protection measure" as defined by Article 11 of the WIPO Copyright Treaty, and that those who convey the work waive all legal power to prohibit circumvention of the technical protection measure "to the extent such circumvention is effected by exercising rights under this License with respect to the covered work".
-This statement means that users cannot be held liable for circumventing DRM implemented using GPLv3-licensed code under laws such as the US Digital Millennium Copyright Act (DMCA).
+This statement means that users cannot be held liable for circumventing DRM implemented in GPLv3-licensed code under laws such as the US Digital Millennium Copyright Act (DMCA).

 Copyleft

 The distribution rights granted by the GPL for modified versions of a work are not unconditional.
 When a person distributes a GPL-licensed work plus their own modifications, the requirements for distributing the whole work cannot be any greater than the requirements in the GPL.
 This requirement is known as copyleft.
 It gains its legal power from the use of copyright on software programs.

-Because a GPL work is copyrighted, a licensee has no right to redistribute it, not even in modified form (barring fair use), except under the terms of the license.
+Because a GPL work is copyrighted, a licensee has no right to redistribute it, except under the terms of the license.
 A person is only required to adhere to the terms of the GPL if they wish to exercise rights normally restricted by copyright law, such as redistribution.
 Conversely, if a person distributes copies of the work without abiding by the terms of the GPL (for instance, by keeping the source code secret), they can be sued by the original author under copyright law.

 Copyright law has historically been used to prevent distribution of work by parties not authorized by the creator.
 Copyleft uses the same copyright laws to accomplish a very different goal.
 Copyleft grants distribution rights to all parties insofar as they provide the same rights to subsequent parties, and these parties to the next parties, and so on.
 In this way, the GPL and other copyleft licenses attempt to enforce libre access to the work and all derivatives.

 Many distributors of GPL-licensed programs bundle the source code with the executables.
 An alternative way to satisfy the copyleft is giving a written offer to provide the source code on a physical medium (such as a CD) upon request.
 In practice, many GPL-licensed programs are distributed over the Internet, and the source code is made available via the FTP or HTTP protocol.
 For Internet distribution, this approach complies with the license.